Matthew Simpson, LMHC · Washington State · Telehealth

 My Approach

+Level 1 trained through the IFS Institute.
 IFS and neurodivergent-affirming care share a common assumption: your patterns developed for real reasons, and the goal is understanding and reducing the conditions that maintain them — not forcing change through willpower or shame.
 Executive function scaffolding and relational work sit on top of that foundation.
 Tools in service of Self-led agency, not corrections imposed from outside.

 Most of the people I work with can describe their patterns with real precision.
 They know what they do, they know why it's a problem, and they've tried to change it.
 The issue isn't insight.
 It's that insight alone doesn't move the parts underneath.